20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 \end{align}
 $$

-Note that these are not unique, and represent a specific kind of observer in this spacetime.
+Note that these are not unique, and represent a specific kind of observer in this spacetime, here, a stationary one.
 While there *is* a unique 'natural'[^exampletetrad] choice, it doesn't inherently have any special meaning[^notethat].
 Also note that this paper refers to the upper indices of the tetrads by their coordinate basis, ie $\partial_t$ means the 0th component of the tetrad $e_t$, which is $e_0$ for us.
 A vector may in general be written $a \partial_t + b\partial_x + c\partial_y + d\partial_z$ assuming a coordinate system $(t, x, y, z)$, and the paper linked above follows this convention for specifying the tetrad vectors

 [^exampletetrad]:  See [Catalogue of Spacetimes](https://www2.mpia-hd.mpg.de/homes/tmueller/pdfs/catalogue_2014-05-21.pdf) 1.4.21 for the direct example for diagonal metrics.
-In general, you can calculate this tetrad via gram schmidt orthonormalisation
+In general, you can calculate this tetrad via gram schmidt orthonormalisation, treating the metric tensor as column vectors

 [^notethat]: Do note that while it is true that the natural tetrad doesn't inherently have any special meaning, it is common for the metrics to be constructed such that the natural tetrad *does* have special meaning, and the coordinate system often describes a particular kind of observer.
 In schwarzschild, this tetrad defines a stationary observer, as the metric was made to do this in these coordinates.
-This is also why you cannot cross the event horizon in schwarzschild coordinates - no stationary observer can exist within a black hole
+A stationary observer actually accelerates away from the black hole to maintain its position, accelerating nearly infinitely fast just above the event horizon

 # The complete procedure